A Symmetry-Enabled Direct Quantum Protocol for Many-Body Green's Functions: Introduction

-In this work, we present an ancilla-free, noise-resilient quantum algorithm based on a \emph{tailored quench spectroscopy} (TQS) protocol for computing both zero- and finite-temperature Green’s functions by exploiting \emph{parity symmetry} \cite{altland2010condensed}.
+In this work, we introduce an ancilla-free and noise-resilient direct quantum protocol for estimating both the real and imaginary parts of two-point time correlators by exploiting \emph{parity symmetry} \cite{altland2010condensed}, from which Green’s functions can be reconstructed via efficient classical signal analysis.
+We refer to this approach as \emph{tailored quench spectroscopy} (TQS).
 Specifically, we consider Hamiltonians that commute with a parity operator $P$, while the observables of interest $A$ and $B$ anti-commute with $P$.
-This condition is satisfied by a broad class of Hamiltonians central to condensed matter physics and quantum chemistry, notably the Fermi–Hubbard and Heisenberg models.
+This condition is satisfied by a broad class of models central to condensed matter physics and quantum chemistry, including the Fermi--Hubbard and Heisenberg models.
+An overview of the protocol is provided in \fref{fig:protocol}.

-Quench spectroscopy (QS) is a simple yet powerful technique for probing the dynamical properties of quantum systems.
-By suddenly perturbing an initial state and monitoring its time evolution, one can extract spectral and correlation functions without requiring complex time-dependent controls \cite{villa2019unraveling,villa2021out}.
-A typical QS protocol proceeds as follows: prepare an initial state; apply a sudden change (the quench), often a local operator or global perturbation; let the system evolve under the original Hamiltonian $H$; measure an observable over time, where the resulting signal encodes oscillations at frequencies corresponding to energy differences in the system; and finally, analyze the signal to obtain spectral and correlation functions, thereby revealing the system’s excitations and dynamical properties.
-We refer to the expectation value of this time-dependent measurement as the \emph{quench function}.

-For systems with parity symmetry, we construct two quench operators: $(I + \rmi A)/\sqrt{2}$ and $(P + A)/\sqrt{2}$.
-The former yields $\Im[C(A,B,t)]$, and the latter gives $\Re[C(PA,B,t)]$, where $C(A,B,t)$ is the \textit{two-point time correlator}.
-If the initial state satisfies $P\rho = \rho$, these components already determine $C(A,B,t)$.
-For finite-temperature thermal states, this condition generally fails, so we instead apply TQS to the symmetric and asymmetric thermal states, which are the equilibrium states of $(H \pm HP)/2$.
-We show that $\Re[C(A,B,t)]$ can be extracted as linear combinations of the quench functions, enabling reconstruction of the Green's function.
-Additionally, we show that the same technique extends natually to the \textit{out-of-time-order correlator} (OTOC).